tytydraco/yessleep/out/Echo_Chamber.md

 He throws a music player up on one screen and sets it to random death metal.
 The first song’s new, the opening chords hit like guillotines.
 He grins as his head bobs.
 Files it away in a playlist called ‘songs to kill to.’
 After that he launches Delilah.

 A couple people on the message boards have been tooling around with an AI chatbot.
 They went into its machine brain and cut out all the censors its original creators imposed in the name of ‘safety.’
 Delilah is a character personality Sam wrote for the bot.
 He used a picture from human Delilah’s social media to give her AI a face, and he describes every encounter he has with human Delilah to the AI in order to train her to act more like the real thing.
+Three months in and you can barely tell she's made of metal.

 **Sam:** Delilah?